...

 • 200 yen for elementary and junior high school students

-• The local sightseeing bus – Sarubobo Bus, stops at Hida Folk Village.
+• The local sightseeing bus, stops at Hida Folk Village.
 You can find the timetable and a list of bus stops HERE.
-It will cost you 100 yen each time you board the bus, so if you prefer to explore Takayama with the sightseeing bus, get the 1-day free pass for 500 yen!

-1250 years ago, the Japanese emperor of the time ordered for the Hida Kokubunji Temple to be built.
+1260 years ago, the Japanese emperor ordered the Hida Kokubunji Temple to be built.
 The temple was once destroyed, so the main hall we see today was rebuilt in the Muromachi period (1336 to 1573).
 Even so, the temple is still the oldest architecture in Takayama!

-This 22-meter tall pagoda is the only pagoda in the Hida area.
+This 22-meter-tall pagoda is the only pagoda in the Hida area.
 When this was first built, apparently, there were seven stories!
-Unfortunately, the number of stories was cut back every time it was rebuilt due to fire hazards or other natural disasters.
+Unfortunately, the number of stories was reduced each time it was rebuilt due to fire hazards or other natural disasters.
 So now, we only have a 3-storied pagoda (´▽`*).
+While we can’t see the past glory of the 1250-year-old temple, the ginkgo tree planted when the temple was erected still adds color to the temple’s ground in autumn (see how beautiful it is with the bell tower)!

 There is an old bell tower on the temple’s ground.
 It was actually relocated from Takayama Castle.
 With the yellow ginkgo tree in the background, who wouldn’t want to stop by to snap a selfie with it (^_-)-☆?